-At only a few years old, CryptoPunks is already a legacy project in the NFT space.
-GMoney notes that, even with the NFT space growing as fast as it is, Punks won’t get lost in the surge or be forgotten.
+At only a few years old, CryptoPunks has already been established as a legacy project in the NFT space.
+Gmoney notes that, even with the NFT space growing as fast as it is, Punks won’t get lost in the surge or be forgotten.
 Why?
-Because they are where everything really began.
-“CryptoPunks will continue to be a very big pillar of the NFT community.
-They don’t need to evolve and nothing needs to happen for them to cement their place in history,” he said.
+Because they are still considered the starting point for NFTs and the event from which everything began.

-Regardless of what happens, considering that the NFT community is so often looked down upon as a temporary fad, it seems very fitting that the mascot of the space is a Punk.
+While the world waits to see what might become of CryptoPunks, prices continue to fluctuate wildly in the wake of the NFT bear market.
+Yet, regardless of what happens, considering NFTs are so often looked down upon as a niche and temporary fad, it seems very fitting that the mascot of the space is a Punk.

 Additional reporting by Alex Yates.